Frequently Asked Questions

 • Enables some investors in the free market to express a preference for, and fund, low carbon dioxide intensity energy and other products.

-In Alaska, installing CCS may be necessary to attract new investments and to create options to decarbonize activities vital to the State’s economy including power generation, refineries, and oil and gas production.
+In Alaska, installing CCUS may be necessary to attract new investments and to create options to decarbonize activities vital to the State’s economy including power generation, refineries, and oil and gas production.

 Carbon dioxide transportation